Information for patients

 These symptoms may include:

-- Abdominal pain
+- abdominal pain

-- Unintentional weight loss
+- unintentional weight loss

-- Persistent fatigue or loss of appetite.
+- persistent fatigue or loss of appetite

-The aim of the RDS is to quickly investigate patients with nonspecific symptoms, so that potential cancers can be picked up at an earlier stage.
+The aim of the RDS is to quickly investigate patients with nonspecific symptoms, so potential cancers can be picked up at an earlier stage.

 What will happen before my appointment?

-Before your appointment, your GP will already have completed a chest x-ray, stool test and blood tests for any obvious abnormality.
-Even if some of these tests show that there are no abnormalities, you may still be referred.
+Even if some of these tests show there are no problems, you may still be referred to the RDS service.
 This is because you will need to see a specialist or have some further tests to work out what is causing your symptoms.

 Does this mean I have cancer?

-It is important to remember that even though you are being referred urgently, this does not necessarily mean that you have cancer.
+It is important to remember that even though you are being referred urgently, this does not necessarily mean you have cancer.
 For the majority of patients, the results will NOT show signs of cancer or a serious condition.

-However, it is important that we identify any conditions and find the best way to manage your care.
+However, it is important we identify any conditions and find the best way to manage your care.

 Endoscopy

 This is a procedure where the inside of your body is examined using an instrument called an endoscope.
-An endoscope is a long, thin flexible tube that has a light source and a camera at one end.
+An endoscope is a long, thin flexible tube that has a light and a camera at one end.

-We can look at your gullet, stomach and upper part of your small bowel (this called an OGD or gastroscopy), or the large bowel (this is called a colonoscopy or a flexible sigmoidoscopy and is only used if we are just looking at the last part of the large bowel).
+We can look at your throat, stomach and upper part of your small bowel (this called an OGD or gastroscopy), or the large bowel (this is called a colonoscopy or a flexible sigmoidoscopy and is only used if we are just looking at the last part of the large bowel).

 Images of the inside of your body are shown on a television screen.